 Section 6.
 Termination of Mediation.
 The Grievance Mediation shall terminate upon the receipt of the writing from the Mediator, the fifth day after the mediation session, or mutual agreement of the Parties, whichever is sooner.

+APPENDIX “C” (DRUG AND ALCOHOL TESTING)

 Sodexo, Inc.